nlybe/Elgg-News/README.md

 1. Default news icon
 2. Featured news icon

 If need to add a custom icon, just uploaded it to folders **mod/amapnews/graphics/icons** for default news icon or to **mod/amapnews/graphics/featured** for featured news icon.
-All uploads will be available for selection in plugin settings.
+All file uploads will be available for selection in plugin settings.